Robby Mook

-Robert E. Mook (/mʊk/; born December 3, 1979) is an American political strategist.
+Robert E. Mook (/mʊk/; born December 3, 1979) is an American former political strategist.
 He was the campaign manager for Hillary Clinton's 2016 presidential campaign.

 Mook worked on state campaigns and on Howard Dean's 2004 presidential campaign.
 He then joined the Democratic National Committee and worked for Hillary Clinton's 2008 presidential campaign as a state director in three states.

 Mook managed former Governor Jeanne Shaheen's campaign during the 2008 United States Senate election in New Hampshire, served as the executive director of the Democratic Congressional Campaign Committee in 2012, and was the campaign manager for Terry McAuliffe's successful 2013 gubernatorial campaign.

 In the wake of the 2016 presidential election, Mook drew criticism for his campaign strategy, specifically his reliance on data analytics.

 Early life and education

 Mook was born in Sharon, Vermont, the son of Kathryn and Delo Mook, and was raised in nearby Norwich, across the river from Hanover, New Hampshire.
 His father was a physics professor at Dartmouth College in Hanover, and his mother was a hospital administrator at Dartmouth–Hitchcock Medical Center, in nearby Lebanon, New Hampshire.

 Mook attended Hanover High School, where Matt Dunne, a member of the Vermont House of Representatives, served as the theater director.
 Dunne met Mook when he auditioned for a school play, and Mook volunteered for Dunne's reelection campaign.
 Mook graduated from Columbia University in 2002 with a Bachelor of Arts in classics.
 At Columbia, he starred in the 108th Varsity Show, along with Michelle Collins, Brandon Victor Dixon, Lang Fisher, Peter Koechley, Will Graham, Gabe Liedman, and Jenny Slate.
 Mook also served in the United States Senate Page program.